ismaeljimenezmejias/dat515_project_personalgithub/7project/README.md

    To scale QuickFeed, this project will implement deployment of the containers to a Kubernetes cluster with appropriate scheduling and task management.
    For this project, the Kubernetes cluster can be run locally on our OpenStack cluster machines.

+   You may also consider doing this project using a serverless framework from one of the cloud providers.

    **Core Goals (Required):**
    - Set up local UiS Kubernetes cluster for development